What are the 4 Principles of Sustainability?

-Deriving its name from the traditional Sanskrit word for footwear, Paaduks follows the principles of eco-conscious consumption coupled with the desire to provide unique and comfortable footwear to society.
-At Paaduks, we encourage people to look good and feel good with a conscious ethical fashion choice.
+Deriving its name from the traditional Sanskrit word for footwear, Paaduks follows the principles of eco-conscious consumption coupled with the desire to provide unique and sustainable footwear to society.
+We encourage people to look good and feel good with a conscious ethical fashion choice.

 We believe in true equality for the environment with our vision for a sustainable future—the determination to deliver it.

 We hope you will walk with us, step by step, towards a sustainable future.